mrguen/644-1284-Narrow/readme.md

 **2nd Serial port**

-This board has two serial ports.
+The 1284 Narrow has two serial ports.

 1) You can test that they are working using the sketch that you will find int the Arduino IDE menu File/Examples/Communication/MultiSerial